 - This deliciously easy gluten free vanilla pudding bundt cake is made with simple ingredients, and it turns out so good nobody will know it is gluten free!

-- You can use any fruit you have on hand, though I am partial to the fresh raspberries!
+- You can use any fruit on hand, though I am partial to fresh raspberries!

 - It's easy to make and is so good you don't need icing!